ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteH7Miniv2/README.md

 ## Battery Monitoring

-The board has a builting voltage and current sensor.
+The board has a builtin voltage and current sensor.
 The current sensor can read up to 130 Amps.
 The voltage sensor can handle up to 6S LiPo batteries.